 The lithium coin cell battery can be replaced by removing the two screws on the back of the module.
 It is recommended that the battery be replaced with a Panasonic CR2450 lithium coin cell or equivalent capacity (600 mAh) cell to ensure the stated battery life.

 Battery life is dictated by a number of factors including beacon rate, ambient temperature and quality of battery used.
 In typical conditions the monitor is set to transmit every 15 seconds which will result in a battery life in excess of two years.
 A greater battery life can be achieved by using a longer interval between transmissions.

 Beacon rate is the time between transmissions to the Gateway.
 The default beacon rate varies based on the firmware version your unit is on.
 Versions before 32.14 will transmit every 30 seconds.
 Version 32.14 and later will transmit every minute if the temperature or relative humidity is changing significantly and every four minutes if not.
 This can be changed by Packet Power prior to delivery.
 Altering the beacon rate will affect the battery longevity.

 Monitor firmware can be updated wirelessly in the field.
 Note that the monitors must be communicating with the Gateway.
-Reference the correct upgrade process based on your Gateway version.
+See: Monitoring Node Firmware Upgrade Procedure

 Data Acquisition Options